Deepa-Lakshmi-Ravi/ZenClass-Student-Dashboard-FrontEnd/README.md

 # Zen Class Student Dashboard

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a student dashboard for ZenClass, a platform for online learning.
+The dashboard provides students with access to their courses, assignments, grades, and other relevant information.

 Currently, two official plugins are available: